bvongunten/tiffanys/README.md

 ### Chesslink Support

+Tiffany's supports currently playing via ChessLink on USB.

 - Mac OSX: The software should find your board right away.
-- Windows: you might have to install USB drivers for the board.
+- Windows: You might have to install USB drivers for the board.
 Find information [here](https://www.hiarcs.com/eboard/ChessLinkDrivers.htm) or [here](https://zadig.akeo.ie/).

 ### Lichess Support

-- You have to create an API Token on your lichess account page:
+- You have to create an API Token on your lichess account page: [https://lichess.org/account/oauth/token](https://lichess.org/account/oauth/token)
 - Paste your username and the token in the options dialog of Tiffanys-UI
 - You have initiate / accept the game on your regular Lichess Client (Mobile/Browser)
 - Select any of your open games in the Lichess mode of Tiffany's UI and play your game ;)